uswds/uswds-proposals/decisions/0000-continue-core.md

 ## Context

-Continuing develop of USWDS Core, also known as USWDS 4+, users will be able to continue relying on the current major version with the confidence that they won't need to do a big migration once USWDS Elements are released.
+Continuing development of USWDS Core, also known as USWDS 4+, users will be able to rely on the current major version with the confidence that they won't need to do a big migration once USWDS Elements are released.

 Additionally, users of USWDS elements will the ability to "eject" from web components and fallback to traditional HTML and CSS to support completely new components that might not be available.